What Is It Like To Be a Nurse?

 To work in nursing, you must be able to stay calm and focused in stressful situations, remain positive in unpleasant scenarios, work well in a team environment, and refrain from passing judgment on others.

 Nurses are responsible for providing safe, effective compassionate care to patients, which involves a wide variety of tasks such as:

 - Taking and recording vitals

 - Assisting patients with personal care (bathing, grooming)

 Where Do Nurses Work?

 While hospitals are the largest employers of registered nurses, you’ll find a nurse hard at work wherever there’s a need for patient care.
 These settings include private practices, nursing homes, military bases, schools, outpatient clinics, correctional facilities, and summer camps to name a few.
 There are also travel nurses who fill temporary nursing shortages in different parts of the country.

 Nursing is a diverse profession, with countless specialty areas of practice, including medical-surgical, cardiology, hematology, labor and delivery, pediatrics, oncology, and nephrology, among others.

-According to the U.S. Bureau of Labor Statistics, registered nurse employment is projected to grow 7% from 2019 to 2029, which is faster than the average for all occupations.
-When it comes to pay, the median annual nurse salary in the United States is $73,300 (as of May 2019).
+According to the U.S. Bureau of Labor Statistics, registered nurse employment is projected to grow 9% from 2020 to 2030.
+When it comes to pay, the median annual nurse salary in the United States is $77,600 (as of May 2021).

 So now that you know what it’s like to be a nurse, complete our online form to have an admissions representative contact you about nursing school options.